 In Bas-Saint-Laurent, the Navigators’ Route begins in the Kamouraska region where you will drive through picturesque seaside villages with heritage houses that recall the resort areas so popular at the turn of the 20th century.
 Visit a local fish market, enjoy a sea excursion or learn more about eel fishing in this area.

-Rivière-du-Loup, where the St. Lawrence begins to widen into the sea, is a popular place to observe whales.
+Rivière-du-Loup, where the St. Lawrence begins to widen into the sea, is a popular place to observe whales (back in 2023).
 Take advantage of your time here to go on an excursion to the islands in the St. Lawrence to see the Pot à l’Eau-de-Vie Lighthouse, explore the trails on Île aux Lièvres (Hare Island) and observe seabirds.

 If you have enough time, head out to Île Verte (Green Island), which is a 30-minute ferry ride from the village of Isle Verte, to see the oldest lighthouse on the St. Lawrence.
 A little further east, in the Trois-Pistoles sector, you can learn about the history of Basque fishermen or enjoy a sea excursion to the islands in this area.